0xPranjl/ucpiNetwork/deployment/azure/secret-node-azure-template/README.md

 #### Manual setup

-Since we only need one of these per network, the register command that is run by the service is a simple call to the `secretcli`.
-This means we need some manual setup (to add SCRT to the service, and configure the node):
+Since we only need one of these per network, the register command that is run by the service is a simple call to the `ucpicli`.
+This means we need some manual setup (to add ucpi to the service, and configure the node):

-`secretcli config chain-id <chain-id>`
+`ucpicli config chain-id <chain-id>`

-`secretcli config trust-node true`
+`ucpicli config trust-node true`

-`secretcli config output json`
+`ucpicli config output json`

-`secretcli keys add a --recover`
+`ucpicli keys add a --recover`

 The RPC address is set by the environment variable `RPC_URL` or defaults to the address of the bootstrap node used in internal testnet.